thomasamendoza/CS3339HW5/README.md

 ## Overview

 The proceeding program is a cache simulator developed by myself, with a simple implementation designed for educational purposes.
 My program is structured to simulate cache operations based on input parameters such as the number of cache entries, associativity, and a reference file of memory addresses in integer format, all provided by the user.
 The program processes these parameters to simulate and report cache hits or misses for each memory reference.
-The output is saved in a file with each memory reference's result indicated as a hit or miss alongside the address
+The output is saved in a file with each memory reference's result indicated as a hit or miss, alongside the address.

 ## Assignment Description